Kenji Misumi

 Kenji Misumi (三隅 研次, Misumi Kenji) (2 March 1921 – 24 September 1975) was a Japanese film director.
 He created film series such as Lone Wolf and Cub and the initial film in the long-running Zatoichi series, and also directed Hanzo the Razor: Sword of Justice, starring Shintaro Katsu.
 He died at age 54.

-In 2012, his 1973 film Sakura no Daimon was voted by Makoto Shinozaki at the BFI The Top 50 Greatest Films of All Time.
+In 2012, his 1973 film Sakura no Daimon was voted for by Makoto Shinozaki at the BFI The Top 50 Greatest Films of All Time.

 Biography

 Kenji Misumi was born on March 2, 1921.
 His father was a Kobe entrepreneur Fukujiro Misumi and his mother was a geisha from Kyoto's pleasure district who went by the name Shizu.
 The parents were not in a formal relationship and neither parent wanted to take care of Kenji.
 This led to him being taken care of by his aunt Shika with Fukujiro financially supporting him.
 This led to Kenji Misumi later being enrolled in the Ritsumeikan business school.
 Kenji was more interested in film, specifically chanbara films with actors like Tsumasaburo Bando and Denjiro Okochi, which led him to tell his father that he wanted to pursue arts and work in film.
 This led to his father cutting his allowance severing their last ties together.

 Misumi continued his studies at Ritsumeikan as well as beginning work at his Aunt's restaurant.
 While working there, he entered into conversation about cinema with novelist and playwright Kan Kikuchi who slipped him contact information with Nikkatsu Studios.
 Two years after this, Misumi went to his contact at Nikkatsu finding that the person no longer was employed there.
 The recommendation from Kikuchi was enough to have him enter employment at Nikkatsu however, allowing him to start work as trainee assistant director in 1941.
 Before Misumi began work on any project, he was drafted into World War II.
 Misumi spoke little of his war time experiences.
 He was taken as a prisoner of war by Russians and sent to Siberia where he remained for two and a half years.
 He was sent back to Japan in 1948 where he re-entered the film industry.